 The name comes from an actual typo that appeared in a church bulletin when I was a baby.
 It became an occasional nickname growing up, and eventually turned into a fitting artistic identity.

 In 2016, I found myself infected with Lyme disease, Babesia, and Bartonella.
-These infections are slow to respond to treatment, leaving me with debilitating symptoms, reduced physical and mental capacity, and bringing my life to a screeching halt.
+These infections were slow to respond to treatment, leaving me with debilitating symptoms, reduced physical and mental capacity, and bringing my life to a screeching halt.
 Thankfully it also brings frequent encounters with grace, a deeper relationship with God, and a new view of life, love, and happiness.

 This website is my pearl, my art, and my offering.